-Scott Morrison the returning PM, seems a straight up and down bloke too who very importantly for Aussies (yes, we deplorables and irredeemables and normies) is not up himself, and comes across as not doctrinaire and not too establishment but with the due degree of patriotism.
-Scomo isn’t much of a quitter he reckons either.
+Scott Morrison (returning PM), seems a fairly straight up and down bloke who (very importantly for Aussie deplorables, irredeemables or upside down normies) doesn’t seem up himself.
+He comes across as not too doctrinaire or establishment but with a due dose of patriotism.
+He isn’t much of a quitter he reckons either.
+Time will tell.

 That he which hath no stomach to this fight,

 Let him depart; his passport shall be made